picarro-tslettnes/picarro-shared/src/apps/demo/README.md

 #### Interchangability

 Since these two implementations derive from the same abstract API, they are interchangable from the perspective of the client/application.
-In fact, neither the abstract API nor the *native* flavor has any gRPC/ProtoBuf dependencies; it is perfectly conceivable to one day replace it with something else (like DDS) without impacting the core implementation.
+In fact, neither the abstract API nor the *native* flavor has any gRPC or RTI/DDS dependencies; it is perfectly conceivable to replace one with the other, or something else altogether.

 ### Python modules